{Solved} Fix Windows Update Error 0x80070005: Access Denied

 security edit

 5. Then Click on Edit -> Add.
 Type “Everyone”.
-Afterwards, click on Check names -> OK -> Full Control.
+Afterward, click on Check names -> OK -> Full Control.

 add everyone